-Our experimental results show that liberal allocation of soft resources can cause significant 382 overhead to the critical hardware resource when the system is approaching saturation.
-In this 383 set of experiments, we scale the hardware configuration from 1/2/1/2 in Section 3.1 to 1/4/1/4384 in order to resolve the Tomcat bottleneck.
-We fix the number of threads in Apache and Tomcat 385 to be 400 and 200 to avoid any bottleneck of these soft resources.
-Then we change the database 386 connection pool size in Tomcat from 8 to 200 and see the impact of such an increase on system 387 performance.
-Figures 5(a) and 5(b) show the system performance degradation as we increase the 388 database connections in Tomcat.
-We note that each database connection in Tomcat corresponds 389 to one thread in C-JDBC, which in turn corresponds to one thread in the database server MySQL 390 due to the synchronous RPC-style communication between consecutive tiers.
-So higher number of 391 database connections means a higher number of threads in C-JDBC and MySQL for query routing and actual query processing.
+Our experimental results show that liberal allocation of soft resources can cause significant overhead to the critical hardware resource when the system is approaching saturation.
+In this set of experiments, we scale the hardware configuration from 1/2/1/2 in Section 3.1 to 1/4/1/4 in order to resolve the Tomcat bottleneck.
+We fix the number of threads in Apache and Tomcat to be 400 and 200 to avoid any bottleneck of these soft resources.
+Then we change the database connection pool size in Tomcat from 8 to 200 and see the impact of such an increase on system performance.
+Figure 5(a) and (b) show the system performance degradation as we increase the database connections in Tomcat.
+We note that each database connection in Tomcat corresponds to one thread in C-JDBC, which in turn corresponds to one thread in the database server MySQL due to the synchronous RPC-style communication between consecutive tiers.
+So a higher number of database connections means a higher number of threads in C-JDBC and MySQL for query routing and actual query processing.